Damon–Kimmel feud: Timeline

 In 2007, after Damon was asked to return to the show, he instead asked comedian (and Kimmel's then-girlfriend) Sarah Silverman to take his place and had Kimmel play a music video starring her and Damon in which the two joke about being in a sexual relationship, effectively "exposing" Silverman as cheating on Kimmel with Damon.
 The segment, titled "I'm Fucking Matt Damon", won a Creative Arts Emmy Award for Outstanding Original Music and Lyrics.
-In a humorous response, Kimmel made a video with Damon's childhood friend and long-time collaborator Ben Affleck titled "I'm Fucking Ben Affleck", an idea proposed by his then wife Jennifer Garner.
-Kimmel topped Silverman with video appearances by Don Cheadle, Robin Williams, Christopher Mintz-Plasse, Lance Bass, Good Charlotte, Harrison Ford, Cameron Diaz and more in a "We are the World" type chorus, along with Brad Pitt as a FedEx man, Josh Groban on piano and many more.
+In a humorous response, Kimmel made a video with Damon's childhood friend and long-time collaborator Ben Affleck titled "I'm Fucking Ben Affleck", an idea proposed by Affleck's then-wife Jennifer Garner.
+Kimmel topped Silverman with video appearances by Don Cheadle, Robin Williams, Christopher Mintz-Plasse, Lance Bass, Good Charlotte, Harrison Ford, Cameron Diaz and more in a "We Are the World" type chorus, along with Brad Pitt as a FedEx man, Josh Groban on piano and many more.

-The feud was further developed in 2013 when, to the surprise of many, Damon was the host of an episode of Kimmel as Kimmel himself is shown in the background duct taped to his chair with his tie acting as a gag.
+The feud was further developed in 2013 when, to the surprise of many, Damon was the host of an episode of Kimmel titled "Jimmy Kimmel Sucks," where Damon, driven to insanity for being bumped off every night, hijacked hosting duties of the show after "kidnapping" Kimmel.
+Kimmel himself is wheeled out onto set by Damon and left in the background for the entire episode duct taped to his chair with his tie acting as a gag, while sidekick Guillermo is replaced by Andy Garcia and band leader Cleto Escobedo III is replaced by Sheryl Crow.
+Robin Williams delivered the episode's monologue.
+Several celebrities congratulated Damon in a filmed segment, while ironically only Ben Affleck appeared on the episode to defend Kimmel.
+Damon's guests for episode were Nicole Kidman, Gary Oldman, Amy Adams, and Sarah Silverman, while Garcia interviewed Reese Witherspoon and Demi Moore outside the set.
+At the end, Damon thanked everyone and asked Kimmel if he had anything to say before saying "Wait, I'm sorry, we're out of time." and signing off, bumping Kimmel off to avenge the times Kimmel had bumped him off.

 In February 2014, the cast of The Monuments Men appeared on the show.
 The jokes started with put-downs in the monologue and followed with a lack of seating for Damon.
 Eventually, a small chair was brought out and Damon's cast mates were coaxed into adding jibes.
 Kimmel finally appeared to ask Damon a serious question, when an intentional fire alarm sounded, ending the interview.

 Damon reappeared on Kimmel in 2015, where he and Kimmel ran a sketch in which they attended couples' counseling in a satirical attempt to "resolve their issues".
 This episode did not end with Kimmel's routine apology to Damon.